 “Well.
 Wow.
 Isn’t that weird?”

 Ryoka nodded.
 She frowned down at the board again.
 She’d lost focus.
 Given Erin too many pieces by mistake.
-She moved a pawn and Erin pushed her queen forwards eight spaces.
+She moved a pawn and Erin pushed her queen forwards seven spaces.

 Erin smiled at Ryoka, and then looked alarmed.

 “Oops.
 Sorry, sorry.
 It’s just that I love to play chess and you’re not half bad so I went full-throttle right away.”

 Ryoka stared at the board.
 She’d…lost?
 And not just lost.
 She’d gotten crushed in a few moves.
 She looked up at Erin and a thought made her ask her next question.